 Methodenkenntnis

-Instructor: Univ.-Prof. Dr. Stephan Borrmann; Dr. Heiko Bozem; Univ.-Prof. Dr. Peter Hoor; Jun.-Prof. Dr. Annette Miltenberger; Dr. Michael Riemer; Univ.-Prof. Dr. Peter Spichtinger; Dr. Miklos Szakall; Univ.-Prof. Dr. Holger Tost; Prof. Dr. Thomas Wagner; Univ.-Prof. Dr. Volkmar Wirth -
+Instructor: Dr. Heiko Bozem; Univ.-Prof. Dr. Peter Hoor; Dr. Daniel Kunkel; Dr. Franziska Köllner; Jun.-Prof. Dr. Annette Miltenberger; Dr. Philipp Reutter; Dr. Michael Riemer; Univ.-Prof. Dr. Peter Spichtinger; Dr. Miklos Szakall; Univ.-Prof. Dr. Holger Tost; Dr. Ralf Weigel; Univ.-Prof. Dr. Volkmar Wirth -

 Instructor: Univ.-Prof. Dr. Holger Tost -